1st Special Operations Wing: Overview in the late 2010s

 The 1st SOW mission focus is unconventional warfare: counter-terrorism, combat search and rescue, personnel recovery, psychological operations, aviation assistance to developing nations, "deep battlefield" resupply, interdiction and close air support.
 The wing has units located at Hurlburt Field, Florida, Eglin Air Force Base, Florida, and Nellis Air Force Base, Nevada.

 The wing's core missions include aerospace surface interface, agile combat support, combat aviation advisory operations, information operations, personnel recovery/recovery operations, precision aerospace fires, psychological operations dissemination, specialized aerospace mobility and specialized aerial refueling.

-The 1st SOW also serves as a pivotal component of AFSOC's ability to provide and conduct special operations missions ranging from precision application of firepower to infiltration, exfiltration, resupply and refueling of special operations force operational elements.
+The wing is the pivotal component of AFSOC's ability to provide and conduct missions ranging from precision application of firepower to infiltration, exfiltration, resupply and refueling of special operations force operational elements.
 In addition, the 1st SOW brings distinctive intelligence capabilities to the fight, including intelligence, surveillance and reconnaissance contributions, predictive analysis, and targeting expertise to joint special operations forces and combat search and rescue operations.

-The wing's motto of "Keeping the Air Commando promise to provide reliable, precise Air Force special operations air power...
-Any Time, Any Place," has repeatedly shown to be true since the 11 September 2001 terrorist attacks.
-MH-53 Pave Lows responded almost immediately to support relief efforts in New York City and Washington, D.C.

 Since the United States invasion of Afghanistan began in October 2001, the wing's aircraft have flown more than 25,000 combat sorties, amassing more than 75,000 combat hours.
 The wing has also deployed more than 8,500 personnel to 16 geographic locations around the world.
 The continued high operations tempo of the 1st SOW truly put the Air Commandos assigned here at the "tip of the spear."